trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 ---
 ## About the website

-_Animals as Objects?_ is published by the research project [Animals as Objects.
-Zoological Gardens and Natural History Museum Berlin, 1810 to 2020](https://www.museumfuernaturkunde.berlin/en/science/animals-objects).
+*Animals as Objects?* is published by the research project [Animals as Objects.
+Zoological Gardens and Natural History Museum in Berlin, 1810 to 2020](https://www.museumfuernaturkunde.berlin/en/science/animals-objects).
 This website features research results in German and English on selected objects, histories, and animals.
 It presents multivocal answers to the question of how animals have been turned into natural history objects and data.

 Relational databases, the very databases that are often used to catalogue and manage natural history collections, inspired the conceptual and visual design of the website.
 Therefore, the website contains three different types of articles that are interconnected in diverse and sometimes surprising ways:

--   _Materials_ focus on specific photos, objects, documents, events, etc.
+* *Materials* focus on specific photos, objects, documents, events, etc.
--   _Stories_ answer big and small research questions through _materials_ and other sources.
+* *Stories* answer big and small research questions through *materials* and other sources.
--   _Themes_ address the bigger picture that links different _stories_ and _materials_.
+* *Themes* address the bigger picture that links different *stories* and *materials*.

 All technical components are open source.
 We worked collaboratively on [Dendron](https://www.dendron.so/), synchronised via [git](https://git-scm.com/), and published directly from git through a self-hosted version of the content management system [Netlify](https://www.netlify.com/).